KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 > Neurodivergent profiles express distinct structural orientations within the Soul / Mind architecture — characteristic configurations of layer coupling, operator emphasis, and membrane permeability that produce specific cognitive functions.

 > **Axiom II (Functional Ecology):**
-> Each neurodivergent configuration fulfills a lawful function within the ecology of consciousness.
+> Each neurodivergent configuration fulfills a lawful function within the ecology of awareness.
 The total architecture of mind requires structural diversity — originators, integrators, testers, translators, stabilizers — and neurodivergent profiles supply functions that the oscillating midrange does not.

 > **Axiom III (Non-Corrective Comprehension):**
 > The purpose of Structural Neuroscience is understanding, not correction.
 To comprehend how each cognitive structure participates in pattern perception, signal discernment, and lawful motion through the lattice — not to normalize it toward a single configuration.